a13o/personal-site/_posts/2026-02-01-theyre-llms-not-ai.md

 No. LLMs won't durably pass the Turing Test.
 They'll score some early wins within really controlled settings.
 Call it a first-mover's advantage.
 But humans are adaptable.
 Over time we'll all come to realize that no human can regurgitate a perfectly formatted recipe for fried chicken and then immediately provide a biographical summary of Geoffrey Hinton.
 Passing the Turing Test is more of a tightrope walk than a benchmark.
 If you're too booksmart you appear inhuman.
 Booksmart humans know that better than anyone.
 There's even already memes about the telltale signs of an LLM -- the em-dashes (oops!), the sycophantic backpedaling when challenged, and the cooking recipes shared in the middle of political debates.

 AI-hypesters would also have to square this away: if LLMs generating content is to be considered human-like, why is it that social media influencers, videographers, and musicians all decry their craft being referred to as 'content generation'?
-What was previously considered to be a sub-human devaluation of the artistic experience, can't suddenly be the proto-evidence of new intelligence.
+What was previously considered to be a sub-human devaluation of the artistic experience can't suddenly be the proto-evidence of new intelligence.
 This probably explains why artists are the least under the spell of AI.

 Maybe LLMs are going to be a sub-system of some future AI, but they themselves are not AI.
 LLMs forget everything you just said to them the moment you launch a new instance.
 Once they're trained, the only way for them to store new knowledge is to bring it into their context window.
 No amount of caching and compressing the new knowledge will change the fact that an LLM has to share its learned experience with its reasoning space.
 Humans don't work that way.